TristanCacqueray/tristancacqueray.github.io/content/emacs/tutorial.md

 | `C-x +` | balance-windows      | Balance the sizes of windows shown.                  |

 > [!tip]
-> Use `balance-window` when you have more than 2 splits.
+> Use `balance-windows` when you have more than 2 splits.

 To move between windows, run `M-x windmove-default-keybindings` to use
 <kbd>shift</kbd>+<kbd>arrows</kbd> for moving the cursor to another window: